Aeroposta Argentina: Buenos Aires to Asuncion, Paraguay route

-After stopping at Corrientes, both aircraft landed at the military airport of Campo Grande Paraguay, in the presence of authorities and large audience, but the correspondence had not been transported not released an official capacity for lack of authorization of government Argentina, these historic flights are considered "trial airmails".
+After a stop in Corrientes, both aircraft landed at the military airport of Campo Grande, Paraguay, where authorities and a large crowd were present.
+As the Argentine government had not granted the necessary authorization, the mail carried on these flights was not officially dispatched, and the journeys are regarded as trial airmail flights.

-Finally, after reforming the "Regulations on Navigation on the Argentine territory," on February 27, 1929, the national government gave the anticipated authorization and thus, Pedro Ficarelli departed aboard an aircraft Latécoère 25 from the General Pacheco Aerodrome on Friday at 06:00 Hrs on March 22, 1929, this being the first official postal flight from Argentina.
+Following amendments to the Regulations on Navigation on Argentine Territory, the national government granted the necessary authorization on 27 February 1929.
+On 22 March 1929, at 06:00, Pedro Ficarelli departed from General Pacheco Aerodrome in a Latécoère 25, making the first official postal flight from Argentina.

-Ficarelli Peter lost his life near Asuncion, Paraguay on August 16, 1929, after colliding with a mountain in the Latécoère 25, No. 619, registration F-AIFX, amid thick fog.
+Pedro Ficarelli was killed near Asunción, Paraguay, on 16 August 1929, when the Latécoère 25 no. 619 (registration F-AIFX) he was flying collided with a mountain in dense fog.

 Buenos Aires – Mendoza – Santiago de Chile route

 Henri Guillaumet's crashed Potez 25, F-AJDZ, on the frozen surface of Laguna del Diamante in the Andes.

-In order to explore the best routes to cross the Andes mountain range, which extend down the length of South America, Jean Mermoz and his mechanic Alexandre Collenot conducted the first test flights between Buenos Aires and Santiago de Chile.
-They began on November 19, 1928, and continued until March 9, 1929, flying towards Mendoza, Argentina aboard their Latécoère 25 (No. 603, registration F-AIEH).
-At one point they had to land on the narrow ledge of a mountain range and then, after making adjustments to their engine carburetor, managed to take off and reach the safely of Copiapó, Chile.
+To identify routes for crossing the Andes, which extend along much of South America, Jean Mermoz and his mechanic Alexandre Collenot undertook test flights between Buenos Aires and Santiago de Chile.
+These flights began on 19 November 1928 and continued until 9 March 1929.
+Operating a Latécoère 25 (no. 603, registration F-AIEH), they flew westward via Mendoza.
+During one flight, they made an emergency landing on a narrow mountain ledge and, after adjusting the engine carburettor, were able to take off and reach Copiapó, Chile.

-This experience convinced them that the aircraft best suited to fly the airmail route between Argentina and Chile over the Andes would be a Potez 25, because of its superior climbing ability—needed to rise above the Andes.
-Five such planes were purchased, registered as: F-AJDX (No. 1520), F-AJDY (No. 1521), F-AIDZ (No. 1522), F-AJZR (No. 2035) and F-AJZS (No. 2036).
+The experience led them to conclude that the Potez 25 was better suited to the airmail route between Argentina and Chile across the Andes because of its climb performance, which was necessary for high-altitude operations.
+Five aircraft were acquired and registered as F-AJDX (no. 1520), F-AJDY (no. 1521), F-AIDZ (no. 1522), F-AJZR (no. 2035) and F-AJZS (no. 2036).

-Finally, on July 14, 1929, Jean Mermoz and Henri Guillaumet conducted the first Santiago de Chile to Mendoza airmail flight in a Potez 25.
-Later, on June 13, 1930, Guillaumet crashed his Potez (registration F-AJDZ) on the surface of a frozen lake, Laguna del Diamante, but was found on June 20 by 14-year-old Juan Garcia (a future Argentinian pastor) after a harrowing, death-defying walk out of the Andes.
-(Garcia would later be decorated with the Legion of Honour for this 71 years after the event by French President Jacques Chirac.)
-This period of Aeroposta Argentina is graphically explored in Wings of Courage, an IMAX film (its very first in 3D) by French director Jean-Jacques Annaud.
+On 14 July 1929, Jean Mermoz and Henri Guillaumet conducted the first airmail flight from Santiago de Chile to Mendoza in a Potez 25.
+On 13 June 1930, Guillaumet crashed a Potez 25 (registration F-AJDZ) on the frozen surface of Laguna del Diamante.
+He was found on 20 June by 14-year-old Juan García after walking out of the Andes.
+García was later awarded the Legion of Honour for his role in the rescue.
+This period of Aeroposta Argentina's history is depicted in Wings of Courage, an IMAX film by French director Jean-Jacques Annaud.